Guide to York

 1.York Minster

-Free daily tours provide visitors with the history and stories of this ornate building.
-Visitors can handle historic artefacts in the Undercroft Museum, see the seat of the Bishops of Yorkshire in the decorated Chapter House, explore the eerie Crypt and climb the 275 steps of the Minster’s central tower for a fantastic view of the city.
+Visitors can handle historic artifacts in the Undercroft Museum, see the seat of the Bishops of Yorkshire in the decorated Chapter House, explore the eerie Crypt and climb the 275 steps of the Minster’s central tower for a fantastic view of the city.

 3.Barley Hall